zw459123678/xiaozhi-esp32-server/README_en.md

 ## Method 1: Quick deployment of docker

-If your computer is an `arm` architecture computer, please use `Method 2: Run local source code`.
-The `arm` architecture needs to wait for a few more days, because there is currently no mirror that is suitable for the arm architecture.

 1. Install docker

 If your computer has not installed docker, you can follow the tutorial here to install